ACT Residual Test

 - Electronic devices are prohibited (includes listening, recording and photographic devices).
 Please review other prohibited items and behaviors listed at www.actstudent.org.

-- Prohibited behaviors will result in a voided test and dismissal from the test.
+- Prohibited behaviors will result in a voided test and dismissal from the test without refund.
 For more information, view the Prohibited Behavior at the Test Center section of the Terms and Conditions (PDF).

 Late arrivals will not be admitted and should expect to reschedule for the next available test date.
 Any refund requests will be minus processing fees.

-- Test score results are reported only SSU Admissions Office.
+- Test score results are reported only to SSU Admissions Office.

 - Test score reports are not available to other institutions or scholarship agencies.